 12. Xoximilco

-Local boat driver taking rest on his trajinera in Xochimilco floating gardens, whose canal system measures about 170km and is a UNESCO World Heritage Site.
+Local boat driver taking rest on his trajinera in Xochimilco floating gardens.

-Local boat driver taking rest on his trajinera in Xochimilco floating gardens, whose canal system measures about 170km and is a UNESCO World Heritage Site.
+Local boat driver taking rest on his trajinera in Xochimilco floating gardens.

 Inspired by the famous floating gardens of Xochimilco in Mexico City, Xoximilco Cancún is a cultural celebration of Mexico’s music, cuisine, and traditions.
 Visitors can board colorful trajinera boats and enjoy a festive journey with live mariachi music, dancing, and delicious food.